w3c/wai-tutorials/source/images/functional.html.erb.md

 In this example the image follows text within a link to inform users that the link will open in a new window.
-It has the text alternative “new window” to reflect the image icon.
+It has the text alternative “new window” to reflect the representation on the image:

 {::nomarkdown}
 <%= sample_start %>